Spidey300122/ragify-api-docs-explorer/README.md

 # 🚀 RAGify API Docs Explorer

 An advanced RAG-powered assistant that helps developers instantly find answers from API documentation using Retrieval-Augmented Generation.
-Supports Stripe, GitHub, and Twilio APIs with intelligent semantic search and vector embeddings.
+Supports Claude, Gemini, and GitHub APIs with intelligent semantic search and vector embeddings.

 ## 📸 Screenshots